Oyster Widget Developer Docs (v1)

 • scanCompleted: scan completed and produced a batch id. data: { batch_id }

-Note oysterSkinWidget.resize is an internal sizing message used to resize the inline iframe.
+Note oysterSkinWidget.resize is an internal sizing message used to resize the inline widget.
 It is not forwarded to your callback.

 Recommended handler pattern